sonbachmi/moviefriends/README.md

 Using Next 13 app router

-Custom middleware to restrict access to all public pages by authentication as per requirement.
+Custom middleware to restrict access to specific routes by authentication as per requirement.
-Except homepage which provides UI to allow new users to register.
+Except homepage which provides UI to allow new users to register, though no other content is shown.

 ## Search